mbtaco/discord-ai/RAILWAY-DEPLOYMENT.md

 - **Scale with usage**: Railway auto-scales based on your plan

 ### Database Optimization:
-- Monitor database size in Railway dashboard
+- Monitor pgvector database size in Railway dashboard
 - Consider implementing message retention policies
-- Use the built-in pgvector indexes for performance
+- Use the built-in pgvector indexes for optimal similarity search performance
+- **Ensure pgvector template is used** - regular PostgreSQL won't have vector optimization

 ### Memory Management:
 - Monitor memory usage in Railway metrics